Higher education in Ukraine

 Higher education in Ukraine operates several levels, all of which are regulated by the Ministry of Education and Science of Ukraine.
 In early 2016, Ukraine had 802 universities, but the Ministry intends to lower that number to 317.
 Ukraine had 1,586,700 higher education students in 2016-17.

 For specific universities, see the List of universities in Ukraine.

 Brief historical survey

-The first higher education institutions (HEIs) emerged in Ukraine during the late 16th and early 17th centuries.
+The first higher education institutions (HEIs) emerged in Ukraine during the late 16th and early 17th centuries under the Kingdom of Poland.